-The group's exposure to market risk for changes in interest rates arises from floating rate borrowings.
 The group's policy is to review each acquisition that it makes and to finance it in a manner most appropriate to the strategic objectives of that investment.
 There has been no amendment to the group's policy in the current financial year.